janverschelde/PHCpack/src/Python/PHCpy/doc/source/progman.rst

 or *apriori*, using a predictor which estimates the distance to the nearest path and the convergence radius of the power series expansions of the solution curves.
+For natural parameter homotopies, arc length parameter continuation with aposteriori step size control is available.

 functions in the module homotopies
 ----------------------------------